Abdulmumin1/yaqeen.me/src/routes/blog/posts/affordable-altenative-for-website-analytics.md

 - Enterprise-grade features we'll never use
 - Adding mediocre AI features to justify the price

-### Why $7
+### Why $4

-While most analytics tools charge $9-29/month for just 10k-30k hits per month, we're giving you 50k monthly hits for $7.
+While most analytics tools charge $9-29/month for just 10k-30k hits per month, we're giving you Unlimited monthly hits for $4.
 Simple as that.

 We're keeping it simple and affordable for bootstrappers and indie hackers - no complicated tiers, no enterprise bloat, just clean analytics that help you make better decisions.